 If you’re unsure how to answer “What is a general manager?” read on for clarity and insight that might save you a bit of grief and aggravation.

-Let’s first dissect the roles of a general manager vs. a CEO.
+Let’s first examine the roles of a general manager versus a CEO.
 The manager fills in the gaps of what the CEO does.
 If the CEO is on the road, the GM remains to monitor the daily operations.
-The General Manager can be a sounding board—a trusted resource for alternative solutions and an operations specialist that thrives on chaos.
+The General Manager can serve as a sounding board—a trusted resource for alternative solutions and an operations specialist who thrives in chaotic environments.

 Some qualities of an excellent general manager include the following: